s3rvac/dotfiles/fluxbox/README.md

 ## Installation

 * Copy `.fluxbox` to `$HOME/`.
 * Add a wallpaper to `$HOME/.fluxbox/backgrounds`.
 The default name is `wallpaper.jpg`.
 You can change it in `$HOME/.fluxbox/scripts/set-background.sh`.
-* Programs that are used by the scripts and keys:
+* External programs that are used by the scripts and keys:
     * `alacrity` (terminal emulator)
     * `tdrop` (terminal emulator in a drop-down menu)
     * `connman` and `cmst` (connection manager)